 Tennessee suspends cornerback after domestic assault charge

 KNOXVILLE, Tenn.
-(AP) — Tennessee suspended cornerback Bryce Thompson on Monday following his arrest on a domestic assault charge.
+(AP) — Tennessee coach Jeremy Pruitt suspended Bryce Thompson indefinitely following the cornerback's arrest on a misdemeanor domestic assault charge, issued a statement about student safety and now is letting the legal process play out.

-Coach Jeremy Pruitt said in a statement Thompson will be out "while the process continues."
-Pruitt added that players are held to a "high standard" and the "safety of all students is our first priority here at Tennessee."
+"That's all we're going to talk about that for right now," Pruitt said during his scheduled Monday news conference, referring to the statement he had released earlier.
+"We're going to focus on this game, and for us, that's what we can focus on."

 Police say Thompson acknowledged arguing with the woman but denied making physical contact with her or issuing any threats.